astronomer/docs/learn/airflow-snowpark.md

     $ astro dev init
     ```

-2. Download the `whl` file for the Astro Snowpark provider beta version from the [Astronomer Github repository](https://github.com/astronomer/learn-tutorials-data/blob/main/wheel_files/astro_provider_snowflake-0.0.0-py3-none-any.whl) and save it in your Astro project's `include` directory.
+2. Download the `whl` file for the Astro Snowflake provider beta version from the [Astronomer Github repository](https://github.com/astronomer/learn-tutorials-data/blob/main/wheel_files/astro_provider_snowflake-0.0.0-py3-none-any.whl) and save it in your Astro project's `include` directory.

 3. Create a new file in your Astro project's root directory called `requirements-snowpark.txt`.
 This file contains all Python packages that you will install in your reuseable Snowpark environment.